youssefragab99/dnsc6290_assignment_1/README-Assignment1.md

     * The target, or dependent, variable in the model is P_default_next_month

 ∗ State the type of your group’s best remediated model
-    * The best remediated mdoel is an Explainable Boosting Machine
+    * The best remediated model is an Explainable Boosting Machine

 ∗ State the software used to implement your group’s best remediated model
     * The model was created using the interpret Package, specifically using the ExplainableBoostingClassifier function.

 ∗ State the version of the modeling software for your group’s best remediated model
     * The version of the interpret package used is the latest available version at the time of creation: interpret            0.2.4
-∗ State the hyperparameters or other settings of your group’s best remediated model
+∗ State the hyper parameters or other settings of your group’s best remediated model
     * Here is a list of the parameters used in the function, they were saved into a list called rems_params within the code:
               'max_bins': 512,
               'max_interaction_bins': 16,